sxjczzl/Homebrew-brew/docs/Maintainer-Guidelines.md

 ### Merging, rebasing, cherry-picking
-Merging should be done in the `Homebrew/brew` repository to preserve history & GPG commit signing, and squash/merge via GitHub should be used for formulae where those formulae don't need bottles or the change does not require new bottles to be pulled.
+Merging should be done in the `Homebrew/brew` repository to preserve history & GPG commit signing, and squash/merge via GitHub should be used for formulae where those formulae don’t need bottles or the change does not require new bottles to be pulled.
 Otherwise, you should use `brew pull` (or `rebase`/`cherry-pick` contributions).

 Don’t `rebase` until you finally `push`.
 Once `master` is pushed, you can’t